View of Sutton Park spacer spacer

 Children working at the Visitor Centre

 Sutton Park is a great educational resource.
-At 2,400 acres (970 hectares), it is the largest urban park in Europe.
 The heathlands which cover half the park are the second largest in the Midlands and are of particular interest as they are a disappearing habitat.
 The wetlands are another habitat in decline throughout Europe.
 Sutton Park retains some very important wetland areas, which harbour many plants not found elsewhere in the surrounding counties.
 The woodlands contain most of our native trees, with a good many species that have been introduced over hundreds of years.

 The park is also steeped in history from prehistoric man to Roman times.